Miskovice: Administrative division

+Etymology

+The initial name of the village was Myslkovice.
+The name was derived from the personal name Myslek, meaning "the village of Myslek's people".
+In the 15th century, the name was distorted to Miskovice.

 Geography

 Miskovice is located about 4 km west of Kutná Hora and 48 km east of Prague.
 It lies in an agricultural landscape in the Upper Sázava Hills.
 The highest point is at 469 m above sea level.
+The Vrchlice Stream flows along the southern municipal border.
+Part of the Vrchlice Reservoir, built on the Vrchlice, is located within the territory of Miskovice.

 History

 The first written mention of Miskovice is from 1131.

+Demographics

+Transport

+The I/2 road from Prague to Kutná Hora and Pardubice passes through the municipality.